nismod/energy_demand/README.rst

 **HIRE** is written in Python (Python>=3.6)

-1.1 Model Set-Up (with complete data)
+1.1 Setup with complete data
 -------------------------------------

-1. Add all necessary data into a local directory such as ``path/to/energy_data_folder`` and download the energy_demand python code.
+1.1 Add all necessary data into a local directory such as ``path/to/energy_data_folder`` and
+    download the energy_demand python code.

     Note: Because some data is not open source, the full data needs to be optained from the consortium.
 However, the model can be run with dummy data (see Section 1.2)

-2. Update the paths in the ``wrapperconfig.ini`` file in the config folder
+1.2 Update the paths in the ``wrapperconfig.ini`` file in the config folder

-3. Navigate to the folder where the python code is saved.
-Open a command and type into a command line (in a virtual environment):
+1.3 Navigate to the folder where the python code is saved.
+Open a command and type into
+    a command line (in a virtual environment):

     ``python setup.py develop`` or ``python setup.py install``

-4. Install HIRE from within the console with the command
+1.4 Install HIRE from within the console with the command

     ``energy_demand setup -d path/to/energy_data_folder``